Cyber Security Consultant

 Lisa Ventura – Biography

-Lisa Ventura’s is an award-winning cyber security and content marketing consultant whose career spans over 23 years in technology, cyber security, data/analytics, software, artificial intelligence, machine learning, IT and more.
+Lisa Ventura’s is an award-winning cyber security consultant whose career spans over 23 years in cyber security and technology.
 She entered the cyber security industry in 2009 when she became the Chief Operations Officer/PR & Marketing Director at Titania Ltd, a leading cyber security software development company in the UK.
+During her time at Titania she saw the company grow from a tiny start-up to a successful small business with members of staff, offices and a network of distributors and resellers globally.

-Since her time at Titania Lisa has utilised her expertise in cyber security in many other organisations including BT when she worked on their Assure Cyber product and more recently as a Cyber Security Awareness Consultant at Pinsent Masons Solicitors.
+Since her time at Titania Lisa has utilised her expertise in cyber security in many other organisations including BT, Pinsent Masons, BlueVoyant, CyBourn and Proficio Inc and more as a Cyber Security Awareness Consultant.

 SC Awards Europe